🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 Once you get your test results and see what foods or environmental elements your dog ranks for a Level 3, 2 and 1, you can start to come up with an elimination diet or a plan to remove some elements from your dog’s environment.

 I found it really helpful to work with a canine nutritionist for this.
 Through 5Strands, dog owners can book a consultation with Pet Nutritionist Tazz Latifi.
-We had a phone call that went way over the time allotted and Tazz generously went into so much detail and provided me with such great information!
+We had a phone call that went way over the time allotted, and Tazz generously went into so many details and provided me with such great information!

 I choose to keep Lucy on half kibble and half raw food mixed in.
 For the kibble, now I buy a limited ingredient diet kibble so there are fewer ingredients that might come up as Level 2 or 3 for her intolerances.